lzwjava/blog-source/pages/resume.md

 * Mastering English: On and Off the Job
 * The Journey of Learning English
 * How to Improve English Proficiency with Large Amounts of Input
-* How To Wear the Eyeglasses With 150 Degrees Less Than the Actual to Reduce Myopia
+* Reduce Myopia Naturally with Glasses 150 Degrees Lower
 * Practical: Turning Feynman's Lectures on Physics Webpages into an eBook
 * Interview with Zhiwei: From a Loss of 450,000 to Revenue of 2,000,000
 * My Trip to the United States: First Impressions of Silicon Valley